 Winner: Avast.
 According to an independent source, Avast scores higher than Comodo in terms of customer satisfaction.

-Avast is the overall winner as it offers more security-enhancing features and utilities in its security products than Comodo.
-Also, independent tests show that Avast is better than Comodo in terms of both malware detection and system performance.
+Avast is a better choice as it offers more security-related features and utilities in its security suites than Comodo.
+Also, independent tests show that Avast is better than Comodo in terms of both malware detection and the impact on system performance.

 Looking for Mac-specific protection?
 Check out Bitdefender Antivirus for Mac for complete peace of mind.